Victoria garden guide and the Butchart Gardens

 Other Victoria gardens

 505 Quayle Road, Victoria.
-(1-250 479-6162) A demonstration and education garden with over 100 acres of displays of heathers, rhododendrons, perennials and much more.
+A demonstration and education garden with over 100 acres of displays of heathers, rhododendrons, perennials and much more.
 We enjoy the enchanting Takata Japanese garden in a wooded hillside.
-See their Wedding page for wedding functions.
 See a photo gallery and more about Glendale Gardens.
-You can also view directions at our Glendale Gardens map.

 Finnerty Gardens at the University of Victoria

 3800 Finnerty Road, Victoria (next to the Chapel).
-(1-250 721-7014) Enjoy an excellent variety of hundreds of rhododendrons seen best in May and June.
-Over 3,000 different trees and shrubs in a lovely woodland setting.
+Here's an excellent variety of hundreds of rhododendrons seen best in May and June.
+Stroll by over 3,000 different trees and shrubs in a lovely woodland setting.
 Free entry, just pay for parking.

 2005 Sooke Road, Victoria.
-(1-866 241-0674).
-Italian Gardens, Japanese Garden and Rose Garden.
+Italian Gardens, Japanese Garden and a Rose Garden.
 Situated on over 500 acres of the former Dunsmuir estate with ocean views across to the snow-capped Olympic Mountains.
 Created at the turn of the 19th century by over 100 gardeners working full time for 10 years, these three gardens are open daily.
 Guided tours are available.
-See our Hatley Gardens map.

 1401 Rockland Avenue, Victoria.
 The official residence of the Lieutenant Governor, the Queen's representative in British Columbia.
 Substantial gardens in a lovely setting which are established and maintained in large part by volunteers.
 There is a large cut flower garden, an English country garden, fountain, iris borders, a heather garden, perennial beds, a herb garden, lily garden, rose gardens, rhododendrons and woodlands.

-1964 Fairfield Road, Victoria.
-(1-250 598-8096). $10 admission.
+1964 Fairfield Road, Victoria. $10 admission.
 The result of 40 years of dedication by a Russian prince and princess who rebuilt their lives after years of separation and internment during the Second World War.
 Saved from development in 2000 by donations and volunteer labour, the natural garden has Garry Oaks, exposed rock with ponds and alpines and a rhododendron woodland.
-Enjoy a light lunch during the summer.
-Directions are on the Abkhazi Gardens map.
+Enjoy a light lunch here during the summer.

 Playfair Park (above)

 Rock Street, off Quadra Street.
 A secret treasure of which many Victorians are unaware.
 May and June sparkle with hundreds of rhododendrons in a one-acre maze.
-Has a lovely perennial border garden maintained by city garden staff.
+It has a lovely perennial border garden maintained by city garden staff.

 Beacon Hill Park